Students in the Graduate Certificate Programs complete the theory courses specific to nursing education or nursing informatics.

 2 fulltime without practicum (12 credit hours)

-Theoretical Foundations of Teaching and Learning
+Theoretical Foundations and Instructional Strategies in Teaching and Learning

 Assessment & Evaluation Techniques in Education